Skip to main content

 Bilateral economic and trade relationship

-The bilateral economic and trade relationship is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
+The bilateral economic and trade relationship is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (ANZCERTA or CER), which came into effect on 1 January 1983.
 ANZCERTA is one of the world's most open and successful free trade agreements.
 Two-way trans-Tasman merchandise trade has increased at an average annual rate of around eight per cent following its adoption.
 For detailed information see Australia-New Zealand Closer Economic Relations Trade Agreement and the New Zealand country/economy fact sheet [PDF].

 Australia and New Zealand are also parties to the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Pacific Agreement on Closer Economic Relations (PACER Plus), and the Regional Comprehensive Economic Partnership (RCEP).